 Who should you turn to in order to obtain this feedback?
 There are many vendors to choose from to administer and manage the process.
 What are the critical factors to evaluate when choosing a vendor?
 Consider these six factors when choosing a survey company to measure engagement.

-- Focus and Scale.
-What is the scale being used to measure caregiver satisfaction and engagement?
+Focus and Scale.
+What scale does the vender use to measure caregiver satisfaction and engagement?
 It’s important to understand what you are measuring, as well as the focus of the survey.
 A top box focus on excellence and striving to be the best is key to understanding how your caregivers rate their workplace.

-- Ensure you have a vendor willing and excited to look at your data in new and innovative ways.
+Ensure that you have a vendor who is willing and excited to look at your data in new and innovative ways.
 For example, comparing nursing data to patient data, and factoring in physician engagement can provide another perspective that may provide new insight to your research.
-A vendor which specializes in your industry often offers the best look at meaningful insights into your data, as they are ingrained in the specific needs and concerns within your industry.
+A vendor specializing in your industry often offers the best look at meaningful insights into your data, as they are ingrained in the specific needs and concerns within your industry.

-- Ease of Reporting Platform.
+Ease of Reporting Platform.
 What is provided in terms of reporting, and how easy is it to utilize?
 Is a list of priority items provided in terms of what the organization should focus on?
 Make sure the range of reporting options works for your organization, and that reports can be scheduled and sent to others that may not be on the vendor’s reporting platform.
 It is also important to note that how to measure employee engagement is key too.

 Focusing on these six tips can help you find a partner that matches your needs and goals when it comes to improving caregiver engagement.
 Hospitals should be getting the biggest bang for their buck and knowing how the vendor measures up in these six key areas can help your organization choose the best vendor for your efforts in engaging your workforce.